PaloAltoNetworks/terraform-aws-swfw-modules/modules/cloudngfw/README.md

-# Palo Alto Networks VM-Series Module for AWS
+# Palo Alto Networks Cloud NGFW Module for AWS

 A Terraform module for deploying a CloudNGFW firewall in AWS cloud.